ferseg/aktech/tech-tips/qa.md

 the screenplay pattern is a user-centered approach to writing high-quality automated acceptance tests.
 Instead of focusing on low-level, interface-centric interactions, you describe your test scenarios in a similar way you'd describe them to a human being - an actor in Screenplay-speak.
 You write simple, readable and highly-reusable code that instructs the actors what activities to perform and what things to check.

+basic principles

 - avoid commands execution on the test (i.e click, type, assertions…), by the contrary, encapsulate such commands into reusable functions

-- use meaningful names on each variable, functions, class, file and enum; make sure the name reveals user actions (i.e fillLogInnputFields(username:string, password:string))
+- use meaningful names on each variable, functions, class, file and enum; make sure the name reveals user actions (i.e fillLogInputFields(username:string, password:string))

-- code reusable functions to avoid code duplicated
+- write reusable functions to avoid duplicated code

 *in this example, the previous 3 rules are violated under the screenplay pattern*

-notice granular amount of commands such as click and type; also the repeated code in both tests.
+notice the granular amount of commands such as click and type; also the repeated code in both tests.

 ```ts
 import { beforeEach } from 'mocha';